-Iceland is a very interesting country, full of glaciers and volcanoes and its volcanoes are among the most active in the world.
+Iceland is a country with glaciers and volcanoes.
+The volcanoes are some of the most active in the world.

-Based on the scientific evidence there is an Icelandic eruption every 5 years or even more often if we include the submarine eruptions too.
+There is an Icelandic eruption every 5 years, or even more often if we count the submarine eruptions too.

 Why are volcanoes in Iceland so active?